UIKit0/twui/README.md

 Additionally, Velvet protocols (like `<VELBridgedView>`) have been implemented on the appropriate `TUIView` classes.

+# Dependencies

+Naturally, this fork is dependent upon [Velvet](http://github.com/bitswift/Velvet).
+The required files can be retrieved by running `git submodule update --init --recursive` from the top level of the repository.

 # License

 This fork is licensed under the same terms as mainline TwUI.
 See the LICENSE file for more information.